HenryCowan/EMG-Gaming/Server_end/Unit test of UDP transmission/local sender/README.md

-# UDP sender sending data using UDP protocol.
+## UDP sender sending data using UDP protocol.

-Here is an exampe of a local UDP sender sending a float array to the receiver port of the receiver (either a remote IP or a local host).
+Here is an exampe of a local UDP sender, transmitting a float array to the receiver port of the receiver (either a remote IP or a local host).

-## Making it work
+---

+## Action :movie_camera:

-Download files in this folder.
+Download the files in this folder.

 To build, enter the folder and run in terminal: